jdevfullstack-tutorials/imac-review/README.md

 <sample>

-Your eyes wont have the usual fatigue and it's almost next to natural view because you don't see the pixels.
+Your eyes won't have the usual fatigue and it's almost next to natural view because you don't see the pixels.